 I.D.1.
 The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.

-(Core) I.D.1.a) Space and Equipment There must be space and equipment for the program, including meeting rooms, examination rooms, computers, visual and other educational aids, and work/study space.
-(Core) I.D.1.b) Facilities I.D.1.b).(1) The Sponsoring Institution must demonstrate its ability to care for both young and older adult patients within an environment appropriate for their physical, emotional, and intellectual age. ^(Core) I.D.1.b).(1).(a) This should include access to all aspects of age- and illness-specific health care and health maintenance. ^(Detail) I.D.1.b).(2) Inpatient and outpatient systems should be in place to prevent fellows from performing routine clerical functions, such as scheduling tests and appointments and retrieving records and letters. ^(Detail) I.D.1.b).(3) The Sponsoring Institution must provide the broad range of facilities and clinical support services required to provide comprehensive care of adult patients. ^(Core) I.D.1.b).(4) Fellows should have access to a lounge facility during assigned duty hours. ^(Detail) I.D.1.b).(5) When fellows are in the hospital, assigned night duty, or called in from home, they should be provided with a secure space for their belongings. ^(Detail) I.D.1.c) Medical Records
+I.D.1.a) Space and Equipment

+There must be space and equipment for the program, including meeting rooms, examination rooms, computers, visual and other educational aids, and work/study space.
+(Core)

+- I.D.1.b) Facilities - I.D.1.b).(1)

+Inpatient and outpatient systems should be in place to prevent fellows from performing routine clerical functions, such as scheduling tests and appointments, and retrieving records and letters.
+(Detail)† - I.D.1.b).(2) The program must have access to the broad range of facilities and clinical support services required to provide comprehensive care of adult patients.
+(Core) - I.D.1.b).(3) Fellows should have access to a lounge facility during assigned duty hours.
+(Detail) - I.D.1.b).(4) When fellows are in the hospital, assigned night duty, or called in from home, they should be provided with a secure space for their belongings.
+(Detail) - I.D.1.c) Laboratory Services - I.D.1.c).(1)